-Find out about the different types of surgery for anal cancer.
+There are different types of surgery for anal cancer.
+These include:

-- if chemoradiotherapy doesn't get rid of the cancer completely - you may hear this called salvage treatment
+- chemoradiotherapy doesn't get rid of the cancer completely - you might hear this called salvage treatment

-Before your operation, your doctor will talk to you about the best type of surgery for your situation.
+Before your operation, your doctor will talk to you about the best type of surgery for you.

 Your surgeon will send the cancer tissue to the laboratory.
 A specialist doctor (pathologist) examines it under a microscope.
 They check that the border of tissue around the tumour is free of cancer cells.
 This is called a clear margin.